In 2020 all three events were cancelled due to the outbreak of the coronavirus. In normal years, they are popular events and highly recommended.

 More Blossoms at Punjabi Festival than Blossom Fair

-At the Sakura Days Japan Fair there was just one lonely cherry tree in blossom in the main fair area, and less than half a dozen blossoming trees in other parts of VanDusen Garden.
+At the Sakura Days Japan Fair a few years ago there was just one lonely cherry tree in blossom in the main fair area, and less than half a dozen blossoming trees in other parts of VanDusen Garden.
 The event was still great, even with the lack of what was being celebrated.

-On the same day, ironically, on side streets in and around the Vaisakhi Parade route there were literally gazillions of blossoms.
+On the same day, ironically, on side streets in and around the Vancouver Vaisakhi Parade route, there were literally gazillions of blossoms.
+It was quite remarkable!

 There weren’t many blossoming cherry trees right on the parade route itself, along Main Street and 49th Avenue, but intersecting those streets there were more stunningly pink trees than probably anywhere in the Lower Mainland.